fhamborg/news-please/README.md

 If you want to contribute to news-please, please first read [here](#contributions).

 ## Announcements
-10/11/2023: If you're interested in **text annotation software**, check out [textada](https://textada.com/) - an AI-powered text annotation tool.
-Add your documents and categories, do some manual annotations, and let the AI do the work for you.
-The university-based project is not open source, but free to use.

 03/23/2021: If you're interested in **sentiment classification** in news articles, check out our large-scale dataset for target-dependent sentiment classification.
 We also publish an easy-to-use neural model that achieves state-of-the-art performance.
 Visit the project [here](https://github.com/fhamborg/NewsMTSC).